Frequently Asked Questions

 What if I do not have my passport upon submitting my application?

+All participants must have a passport valid for at least 6 months after their program end date.
 If you do not have a passport upon submitting your application, you will need to apply IMMEDIATELY in order to assure that your passport arrives on time.
 Some programs may require that you obtain a visa to conduct the internship, which means you will need your passport well in advance of your program departure date in order to apply for the visa.

 Some Global Internship Program locations may require immunizations.
 We recommend you visit the Centers for Disease Control’s website for more information about health and safety abroad in your particular program location.
 We also recommend you visit the Ashe Center Travel Clinic to complete a health evaluation where they can provide advice customized to your health status and travel plans, immunizations, and prescriptions as needed.